Teoroo-CMC/PiNN/docs/usage/models.md

     learning_rate: 0.03
 ```

-Among those, and `optimizer` follows the format of a Keras optimizer.
-The
+Among those, the `optimizer` section follows the format of a Keras optimizer.
-`model` and `network` section constitutes the name and parameters of initialize
+The `model` and `network` sections specify the name and parameters of initialize
 a PiNN model and network, respectively.
 A model can be initialized by a
-parameter file or a nested python dictionary.
+parameter file or a corresponding nested python dictionary.

 ## Training

-The model maybe created by calling the corresponding model function, and a parameter
+The model maybe created by calling the corresponding model function, and a
-dictonary mirroring the parameter file:
+parameter dictionary mirroring the parameter file:

 ```Python
 import yaml